apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 When multiple workers are working on the same data, only one worker is allowed to write the final output.
 1. The entire job may fail (often from the failure of the Job Manager (MR Master, Spark Driver, ...)).
+1, The network may partition, with workers isolated from each other or the process managing the entire commit.
 1. Restarted jobs may recover from a failure by reusing the output of all completed tasks (MapReduce with the "v1" algorithm), or just by rerunning everything (The "v2" algorithm and Spark).

 What is "the commit protocol" then?
 It is the requirements on workers as to when their data is made visible, where, for a filesystem, "visible" means "can